 The Church meets regularly for public worship and instruction.
-Regular meetings are generally on Sunday morning, Sunday evening, and Wednesday evenings.
-Special meetings such as Bible conferences, missionary conferences, concerts, or seminars may be called at other times by the Board.
+Regular meetings are generally on Sunday morning.
+Special meetings such as Bible conferences, missionary conferences, music events, or seminars may be called at other times by the Church leadership staff or the Board.
 All worship meetings are open to the general public as well as to members.